 Career Highlights: Became first Hokie pitcher since Larry Bowles (May 1, 1999 at Duquesne) to pick up a win as a starting pitcher and hit a home run in the same game when he did it on March 19, 2013 against Liberty … Also, became for Tech pitcher since Bowles to surpass 100 career innings pitched and 100 career hits ...
 Is the first Tech player to surpass 150 in each category (169.2 IP/176 H) ...
 Became the third Tech pitcher to earn two ACC Pitcher of the Week honors joining Ryan Kennedy (2x, 2005) and Justin Wright (3x, 2009 and 2x in 2010) ...
-Has nine career game-winning RBIs and four career game-winning runs scored … The RBIs include a double in the 11th frame scoring the go-ahead run in a win at No. 27 Virginia on March 9, 2012 and a walk-off single in an 11-10 victory over Pittsburgh on March 15, 2014 ...
-Has been intentionally walked four times and is 4-for-7 in his career as a pinch hitter.
+Has nine career game-winning RBIs and seven career game-winning runs scored … The RBIs include a double in the 11th frame scoring the go-ahead run in a win at No. 27 Virginia on March 9, 2012 and a walk-off single in an 11-10 victory over Pittsburgh on March 15, 2014 ...
+Had been intentionally walked four times and was 5-for-9 in his career as a pinch hitter.